SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 The core reconfigures the type A timers in split mode, so each can generate up to 6 PWM channels simultaneously.
 The `LPER` and `HPER` registers are set to 254, giving a period of 255 cycles (it starts from 0), thus allowing 255 levels of dimming (though 0, which would be a 0% duty cycle, is not used via analogWrite, since `analogWrite(pin,0)` calls `digitalWrite(pin,LOW)` to turn off PWM on that pin).
 This is used instead of a PER=255 because `analogWrite(255)` in the world of Arduino is 100% on, and sets that via `digitalWrite()`, so if it counted to 255, the arduino API would provide no way to set the 255/256th duty cycle).
 Additionally, modifications would be needed to make `millis()`/`micros()` timekeeping work without drift when TCA is selected for timekeeping.
 Preventing drift is easy with PER = 254, but hard at PER = 255 (.
 The core supports generating PWM using up to 6 channels per timer, and will work with alternate PORTMUX settings as long as the the selected option isn;t one of the three-channel ones for TCA1 - those are not supported.
 TCA1 can be on PB0-5 or PG0-5 (and not even the latter on DA due to errata).
 TCA0 can go on pin 0-5 in any port (though they must all be on the same port.
 We default to configuring it for PD on 28/32 pin parts, PA on 14 and 20-pin  and PC on 48/64 pin ones).

-`analogWrite()` checks the `PORTMUX.TCAROUTEA` register, and on DD-series parts (and DA/DB if we ever get a fix) the `PORTMUX.TCDROUTEA` register to know which pins might have PWM from those timers,.
+`analogWrite()` checks the `PORTMUX.TCAROUTEA` register, and on DD-series parts (and DA/DB if we ever get a fix) the `PORTMUX.TCDROUTEA` register to know which pins might have PWM from those timers.

 **Because analogWrite() supports PWM on TCB-controlled pins, any timer not being used for millis is configured in PWM mode on initialization.
 You are responsible for resetting the timers first if you need them for something else!**

 Alternate pins are supported from 2.6.7 onwards via a tools submenu.
 They cannot be changed at runtime due to the overhead involved.

 `analogWrite()` on tinyAVR parts does NOT interpret the PORTMUX settings like DxCore does.
 The logic required is more complex than on DxCore while resources are more limited.
 On the tinyAVR parts, alternate pins are not supported.
 They are set individually, and much more chaotically, so an algorithm to support takes more clock cycles and more flash on parts that have less of both; The `PORTMUX.TCAROUTEA` or `PORTMUX.CTRLC` register should not be written without calling `takeOverTCA0()`, however, since 2.6.7 there is a tools submenu to support this.
 ### TCD0

+#### TCD0 on DxCore
 TCD0, by default, is configured for generating PWM (unlike TCA's, that's about all it can do usefully).
-TCD0 is clocked from the CLK_PER when the system is using the internal clock without prescaling.
+TCD0 is clocked from the CLK_PER when the system is using the internal clock, without prescaling.
 On the prescaled clocks (5 and 10 MHz) it is run it off the unprescaled oscillator (just like on the 0/1-series parts that it inherits the frequencies from), keeping the PWM frequency near the center of the target range.
 When an external clock is used, we run it from the internal oscillator at 8 MHz, which is right on target.

 It is always used in single-ramp mode, with `CMPBCLR` (hence TOP) set to either 254, 509, or 1019 (for 255 tick, 510 tick, or 1020 tick cycles), the sync prescaler set to 1 for fastest synchronization, and the count prescaler to 32 except at 1 MHz. `CMPACLR` is set to 0xFFF (the timer maximum, 4095).
 The `CMPxSET` registers are controlled by `analogWrite()` which subtracts the supplied dutycycle from 255, checks the current CMPBCLR high byte to see how many places to left-shift that result by before subtracting 1 and writing to the register.
 The `SYNCEOC` command is sent to synchronize the compare value registers at the end of the current PWM cycle if the channel is already outputting PWM.
 If it isn't, we have to briefly disable the timer, turn on the pin, and then re-enable it, producing a glitch on the other channel.
 To mitigate this issue we treat 0 and 255 duty cycles differently for the TCD pins - they instead set duty cycle to 0% without disconnecting the pin from the timer, for the 100% duty cycle case, we invert the pin (setting CMPxSET to 0 won't produce a constant output).
 This eliminates the glitches when the channels are enabled or disabled.

-TCD0 has two output channels - however, each of them can go to either of two pins.
-PC1 and PA5 use WOB, and PA4 and PA0 use WOA.
+TCD0 has two output channels - however, each of them can go to either of two pins (the hardware has slightly more complexity, but it was not worth the overhead to implement.
+All parts with those pins have a mapping for TCD on PA4-PA7.
+On most, that's the only one that works.
+However, on the DD there are more options, refer to the part-specific documentation for a list.
+TCD PWM is PORTMUX aware, so you can change the pin mapping on DxCore without changing th
 ```c++
 analogWrite(PIN_PA4, 64);  // outputting 25% on PA4
 analogWrite(PIN_PA5, 128); // 25% on PA4, 50% on PA5